Legendary and early kings of Chudasama dynasty: Kavat and Dyas

 According to bardic tales, Kavat was captured and imprisoned by the chief of Shiyal Island off the coast of Saurashtra.
 He was liberated by his maternal uncle Uga Vala, chief of Talaja, but had hurt his pride unknowingly.
 Kavat later marched against him and killed him near Chitrasar.

 Dyas succeeded Kavat and was defeated and killed by Patan Raja (probably Chaulukya ruler king Durlabharaja).
 So Chudasama domain fell under Chaulukyas for some years.

 Navaghana

-Dyas' young son, Navaghana escaped during the battle with Patan Raja and was taken to Devayat Bodar, an Ahir who sacrificed their own son Vasan to save Navaghana.
+Dyas' young son, Navaghana escaped during the battle with Patan Raja and was taken to Devayat Bodar, who sacrificed their own son Vasan to save Navaghana.
 He was raised in secrecy.
-When he reached adulthood, he regained Vamansthali with help of Ahirs.
+When he reached adulthood, he regained Vamansthali.
 Another tale says that he defeated Hamir Sumro (probably Soomra ruler) of Sindh when he tried to forcefully capture Jahal, daughter of Devayat, for marriage.

 Navaghana was succeeded by his son, Khengara.
 Khengara was succeeded by another king named Navaghana.